nickshort474/GoChange/README.md

 <h2> Additional features</h2>
 Each solution posted also comes with the option of linking a change.org petition to the solution.
-A user can click the change.org link and the app will open an instance of safari, navigate to the change.org site and allow the user to navigate to an appropriate petition page.
+A user can click the change.org link when in the add a solution page, and the app will open an instance of safari, navigate to the change.org site and allow the user to navigate to an appropriate petition page.
 Instructions are provided to show the user how to copy the pages URL so that when they return to GoChange the URL can be used to create a link to that petition.